WebOrigami/docs/content/language/yaml.md

 ## Incorporate a file as a property

 Suppose you have a set of data files to represent information on products.
-Most of the data is text or numbers, but you'd also like to associate with a product.
-A typical solution is to reference a path:
+Most of the data is text or numbers, but you'd also like to associate each product with an image.
+A typical solution is to reference an image by a path:

 ```yaml
 product: Widget